zcomv2/dorv3/README.md

 ✅ Bot ignoring updated: Doraemon now ignores URLxy-bot, which posts URL titles, and will not read or translate any messages containing URLs (http:// or https://).

+Undetected Language Handling

+If language detection fails:

+The original message is saved in cadenas.txt.

+A predefined warning (“Language not detected”) is sent in all translation formats.

+Command kadenas

+Users can type kadenas in the channel.

+Doraemon will reply with the last 1–6 lines from cadenas.txt (phrases where language detection failed).

 Doraemon is now smarter and more efficient in translations! 🚀🔥

 [ Codename: #LingoHeroine ]